Skip to main content

 ME 725.W01: Emerging Media Applications

-This course will explore best practices in the use of social networks, blogs, Facebook and Twitter, among other platforms in strategic communication campaigns.
-Students will learn how to develop a mission-based social media campaign by exploring topics including setting goals, objectives, and key performance indicators (KPIs).
-Students will create social media properties, and schedule content based on a content strategy employing best search engine optimization (SEO) practices.
-Students will also learn to measure the degree of success of their social media campaigns in real-time.
+Explores best practices in the use of social networks, blogs, Facebook and Twitter, among other platforms in strategic communication campaigns.
+Students learn how to develop a mission-based social media campaign by exploring topics including setting goals, objectives, and key perfomance indicators (KPIs).
+Students create social media properties, and schedule content based on a content strategy employing best search engine optimization (SEO) practices.
+Students also learn to measure the degree of success of their social media campaigns in real-time.

 ME 730.W01: Social, Political, Economic, and Cultural Impact of New and Emerging Media

-In this course students will analyze and interpret the ways that race, class, gender, and ethnicity impact the access to, use of, and knowledge of technology, information, and communication.
-By looking at both in- and out-of-country usage, students will also discuss the technological divide between countries, communities, neighborhoods, and people.
+Students analyze and interpret the ways that race, class, gender, and ethnicity impact the access to, use of, and knowledge of technology, information, and communication.
+By looking at both in- and out-of-country usage, students also discuss the technological divide between countries, communities, neighborhoods, and people.

 ME 735.W01: Emerging Media Law and Regulation